bgachara/bgachara.github.io/posts/databases.md

 - Tuple identification across pages, i.e in queries that access more than one column.
   - Fixed-length offsets, each value is the same length for an attribute, use simple arithmetic to jump to an offset to find a tuple.
 Need to convert variable-length data into fixed-length values.
   - Embedded tuple ids, value is stored with it tuple id in a column.
 Need auxiliary data structures to find offset within a column for a given tuple id.

 - Advantages:
   - Reduces amount wasted i/o because DBMS only reads data it needs.
   - Better query processing and data compression because of increased locality and cached data reuse.
   - Better data compression.

 - Disadvantages:
   - Slow for point queries, inserts, updates and deletes because of tuple splitting/stitching.

 - See: Cantor DBMS, DSM proposal, SybaseIQ, Vertica, MonetDB, Parquet/ORC.

 #### Observation

 - OLAP queries almost never access a single column in a table by itself, at some point during query execution, the DBMS must get other columns and stitch the original tuple back together.
 - We still need to store data in a columnar format to get the storage + execution benefits.
-- We need columnar scheme that still stores attributes separately but keeps the data for each tuple physically close to each other.
+We need columnar scheme that still stores attributes separately but keeps the data for each tuple physically close to each other.

 ### PAX storage model

 - ref paper: `data page layouts for relational databases on deep memory hierarchies`
-- Partition Attributes Across(PAX) is a hybrid storage model that vertically partitions attributes within a database page
-  - Parquet and Orc
+- Partition Attributes Across(PAX) is a hybrid storage model that vertically partitions attributes within a database page, i.e Parquet and Orc
 - The goal is to get the benefit of faster processing on columnar storage while retaining the spatial locality benefits of row storage.
 - Horizontally partition data into row groups.
 Then vertically partition their attributes into column chunks.
-- Global header contains directory with the offsets to the file's row groups
+Global header contains directory with the offsets to the file's row groups.
-  - This is stored in the footer if the file is immutable(Parquet, Orc)
+  This is stored in the footer if the file is immutable(Parquet, Orc)
 - Each row group contains its own meta-data header about its contents.

 - Transparent Huge Pages(THP)
-  - Instead of always allocating memory in 4KB pages, linux supports creating larger pages.
-  - reduced the # of TLB entries.
+  - Instead of always allocating memory in 4KB pages, linux supports creating larger pages, reduced the # of TLB entries.

 ### Hybrid storage model.